 Your LRCCD Employee ID Card is your library card.
-You must present your ID card at the circulation counter either at the main CRC Library or The Elk Grove Center (Rm.
+You must present your ID card at the Circulation Desk either at the main CRC Library or the Elk Grove Center (Rm.
 204) to activate your card.

 Once activated, your library card gives you access to any LRCCD college library and their outreach centers and the online research databases.
 The Library's catalog and online research databases are accessible from any computer with an Internet connection.
 When off campus, use your w-employee ID number and your unified password to access electronic material.